If You or a Friend are Accused of Sexual Assault

 - Be honest with your friend about how much support you can give.

 - Help your friend generate alternatives and options in dealing with the situation.

 - Let your friend make the ultimate decision about what to do.

-- Direct the friend to campus or community resources.
+- Direct your friend to campus or community resources.

-- Realize you, too, have been affected and seek support/counseling if necessary.
+- Realize that you, too, have been affected and seek support/counseling if necessary.